Zoo Entertainment (record label): History

 The label was formed in 1990 by Lou Maglia, former president of Island Records.

 As early as 1993, Zoo was having financial difficulties.
 The record label also distributed Gamble & Huff's Philadelphia International Records for a short time.
-Being its distributor, the late Phyllis Hyman enjoyed a #1 R&B hit with "Don't Wanna Change The World," a song that was taken to US radio by radio promoter Jesus Garber, then a VP at Zoo.
+Being its distributor, the late Phyllis Hyman enjoyed a chart entry with "Don't Wanna Change The World," a song that was taken to US radio by radio promoter Jesus Garber, then a VP at Zoo; the single ultimately peaked at No. 59 on the Billboard R&B charts.

 In 1995, BMG reduced the staff at Zoo, foreshadowing problems for the label.

 In August 1996, BMG sold Zoo to Kevin Czinger's newly formed Volcano Entertainment.
 It began as a partnership between the two labels, but by the end of 1997 the Zoo name had been phased out.
 All of Zoo's artists were absorbed by the new Volcano imprint.
 Volcano went through changes and was eventually sold to the Zomba Label Group in the spring of 1998.
 When Zomba was purchased by BMG in 2002, any remaining Zoo artists were returned to the BMG fold.
 BMG's assets were sold in 2008 to Sony Corporation of America and the back catalog is now handled by Sony Music Group through Volcano.